 For any of our wholly-owned non-U.S. insurance company subsidiaries, if (1) U.S. persons are treated as owning 25% or more of our shares, (2) the related person insurance income ("RPII") of that subsidiary were to equal or exceed 20% of its gross insurance income in any taxable year, and (3) direct or indirect insureds of that subsidiary (and persons related to such insureds) own (or are treated as owning) 20% or more of the voting power or value of our shares, then a U.S. person who owns our shares directly, or indirectly through non-U.S. entities, on the last day of the taxable year would be required to include in income for U.S. federal income tax purposes that person's pro rata share of the RPII of such a non-U.S. insurance company for the entire taxable year, whether or not any such amounts are actually distributed.
 Proposed regulations put forth by the United States Department of Treasury and Internal Revenue Service in January 2022 may change some of the ownership thresholds needed to qualify into RPII.
 Accordingly, it is possible that a direct or indirect United States shareholder could be required to include amounts in its income in respect to RPII in any taxable year if the proposed regulations are finalized in their current form.
 We believe that these proposed changes would not affect the gross income threshold described above.
-Comments submitted to these proposed regulations requested changes to the proposed regulations to ask that structures such as Enstar's not be subject to to these regulations had not been finalized, and whether they will be finalized as proposed remains unclear.
+Comments submitted to these proposed regulations requested changes to the proposed regulations to ask that structures such as Enstar's not be subject to these rules.
+If these regulations are finalized as proposed, they would be effective for tax years ending on or after January 25, 2022.
+As of December 31, 2023 the proposed regulations had not been finalized, and whether they will be finalized as proposed remains unclear.